-From Missed Defects to Measurable Quality: How I Fixed the Reporting Gap at Exact Systems
+From Missed Defects to Measurable Quality: Redesigning Reporting at Exact Systems

 MY ROLE